sergirobles/rrcevaluation/README.md

 [Evaluation script info](docs/EVALUATIONSCRIPT.md)

-If your evaluation is not in Python, you have to provide a Docker implementing a REST fucntion.
+If your evaluation is not in Python, you have to provide a Docker implementing a REST functions.

 [Evaluation docker info](docs/EVALUATIONDOCKER.md)